Carl Levy (banker)

-Carl Levy (28 June 1856 – 30 January 1938) was a German banker and philanthropist.
+Carl Levy (28 June 1856 – 30 January 1938) also known as Carl Hagen, was a German Jewish banker and philanthropist.

 Personal life

 Carl Levy was born into a Cologne banking family of Jewish faith.
 He was born in 1856 to Hermann Abraham Levy (originally Löb) and Johanna Levy, née Coppel.
 Among his six siblings were among the brothers Albert Levy, a pioneer of social work in Germany and Louis Hagen, who after training as a banker in Cologne, worked at the A. Levy & Co. bank.
 His sister Emma later married the sculptor Hugo Rheinhold, and his sister Fanny married the lawyer Maximilian Kempner.